 - Caustic Critic: Mostly Florian.
 Candace is more soft, but she still hits the nail.

 - Chekhov's Skill: Seda Ashikian, a contestant in the Miss USA cupcake war, said in her intro video that she was familiar with Middle Eastern ingredients.
 Little did she know that the guest judge was Rima Fakih and the first challenge was to use Middle Eastern ingredients.

-- Completely Missing the Point: In one episode a challenger decided to make their "Blue Velvet" cupcakes (many bakers on the show make red velvet in hopes Florian will enjoy it, since he has said he hates most red velvet).
-However, one of the reasons Florians hates red velvet is the food coloring used to make them red, with blue velvet just basically being a red velvet recipe with blue food dye in it (making the reason Florian hates it even more obvious).
+- Completely Missing the Point: In one episode, a challenger decided to make their "Blue Velvet" cupcakes (many bakers on the show make red velvet in the hopes that Florian will enjoy it, since he has said he hates most red velvet).
+However, one of the reasons Florian hates red velvet is the food coloring used to make them red, with blue velvet just basically being a red velvet recipe with blue food dye in it (making the reason Florian hates it even more obvious).

 - Cooking Show